Category Archives: Projects

 Created at the Humboldt Forum Endowed Chair for the Theory and Practice of Interdisciplinary Curating, funded by the Federal Government Commissioner for Culture and the Media.

-Exhibition opening, October 2, 2025: “Family Matters” at the Humboldt Forum
+Exhibition opening: “Family Matters” at the Humboldt Forum

 Father, mother, child?
 Surprising perspectives on the traditional family model in the past and present.